 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the College's basic financial statements.
 The Schedule of Selected Information for the Last Five Years (Schedule 1) is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-The Schedule of Selected Information for the Last Five Years (Schedule 1) has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on it.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.